Parasports: Inclusion

 Beginning in the late 1980s and early 1990s, work began within several countries and organizations to include athletes with disabilities in the non-disabled sport system.
 This included adding events for athletes with disabilities to major games such as the Olympic Games and the Commonwealth Games, and integration of these athletes into non-disabled sports organizations.

 Since 1984, the Olympics have included exhibition events for Paralympic athletes.
 However, integration of full medal events has not taken place, and the status of athletes with a disability in the Olympic movement remains controversial.

 Within the Commonwealth Games, athletes with a disability were first included in 1990 Auckland Commonwealth Games, then at the exhibition events in 1994, and at the 2002 Manchester Commonwealth Games they were included as full members of their national teams, making these the first fully inclusive international multi-sport games.
 This policy has continued with the 2006 Melbourne Commonwealth Games, where Canadian Chantal Petitclerc became the first athlete with a disability to carry her country's flag in the Opening Ceremonies of an integrated games.

 Individual athletes such as swimmer Natalie du Toit and track athlete Oscar Pistorius have competed as equals against able bodied athletes at various events including the Olympic Games.

-2013 the FIFA decided that Austrian footballer Martin Hofbauer can continue to play competitive football with prosthetics after he lost his right lower leg due to cancer.
+In 2013, FIFA decided that Austrian footballer Martin Hofbauer could continue to play competitive football with prosthetics after he lost his right lower leg due to cancer.

 The self-determination theory has been one of the most proven theories on how athletes participate in competitions of this level.
 Studies have supported this theory especially in intellectually or developmentally disabled athletes.
 Studies have continued to question the motivation for joining such competitions like the Special Olympics as well as the Paralympic Games.
 The Motivations for joining the Special Olympics uncover themes among individuals and families for their participation or abstention from these Olympic programs.

 There are specific strategies that may be employed to increase inclusion of people with disabilities in sports.
 This includes modifying rules or adapting activities for a particular individual.
 As well, maintaining a non-competitive focus helps to increase the inclusion of participants with disabilities.

 Including children with intellectual disabilities in sports programs in which they play with non-disabled athletes results in these children becoming more involved in mainstream sports, incorporating more physical activity in their daily lives and it increases their interactions with children who are not disabled.
 It is important for children with disabilities to get different types of support while participating in sports programs, for example, direct support from coaches and other athletes, indirect support from parents and non-human support from therapy dogs.
 Activities should be modified to suit different types of children's abilities and inclusivity is easier when activities are non-competitive.